Skip to main content

 • Structured formats where they make sense.
 FAQs, comparison pages, and explicit Q&A formats work disproportionately well.

-None of this is SEO-incompatible — in most cases it’s complementary.
+None of this conflicts with SEO; in most cases it’s complementary.
 But the framing is different: you’re writing for a model that will synthesise and relay, not a reader who will scan and click.

-A few tentative observations about the direction of the field:
+A few tentative observations about the direction of the discipline:

 • The tooling is still young.
-Most established SEO tools are still figuring out what AEO looks like in their products.
+Most established SEO tools are still figuring out what AI discoverability looks like in their products.
 Purpose-built platforms like Onsomble will lead until the incumbents catch up.

 • Interactivity is the next layer.
-Discoverability is the first wave.
-The next wave is businesses being able to do things through AI assistants — answering questions, taking bookings, providing quotes — not just being mentioned.
-This is what Onsomble’s Workflows pillar is aimed at.
+Being discovered is the first wave.
+The next wave is businesses being able to do things through AI assistants: answer questions, take bookings, provide quotes.

 • The metrics will mature.
-Right now, AEO metrics borrow a lot from SEO metaphors.
-As the discipline settles, more AEO-native measures will emerge.
+Right now, the metrics borrow a lot from SEO metaphors.
+As the discipline settles, more AI-native measures will emerge.

-Onsomble is built specifically for AEO.
-The Discoverability pillar — scanning, measuring, recommending — is the measure-interpret-act loop made explicit.
+Onsomble is built specifically for AI discoverability.
+Scanning, measuring, and recommending: the measure-interpret-act loop made explicit.
 See:

-Configure a scan to measure your business’s current AEO state.
+Configure a scan to measure how discoverable your business is today.